ItWorksSomehow/ItWorksSomehow/README.md

 • Code used in some projects
 • Manim animations and visual experiments
-• After Effects project files
+• After Effects project files  (I am a noob in AE but you can actually still learn something if you are noober than me.)
 • Small side projects or technical notes

 Most of the work here is driven by **curiosity and experimentation**.